CDRT/mk_docs/docs/ref/bios/settings/thinkpad/password.md

 Whether will request user to set and confirm Power-On Password password.

+!!! info ""
-?> When enabled Power-On Password prevents unauthorized users from booting your computer.
+    When enabled Power-On Password prevents unauthorized users from booting your computer.

 Possible options: